 In exchange for taking care of the kids and helping around the host many of these opportunities will cover your expenses including flights, language courses and day to day living as well as potentially providing a monthly wage.

-Although I haven’t given this idea a spin I bet it’s an ideal way to really get stuck into the local culture and experience it rather than observe from the outside.
+Although I haven’t given this idea a spin I bet it’s an ideal way to really get stuck into the local culture and experience it rather than observing from the outside.
 Sound like your bag?
 Check out these handy tips to get started travelling and working as an Au Pair abroad or also consider these Airbnb alternative sites.